Nardo758/Apartment-Locator-AI-Scraper-Agent-Real/README.md

 ## Supabase push helper

 If you want to push a saved scrape result to Supabase, use the helper script:
-If you want to push a saved scrape result to Supabase, use the helper script:

     python agents/push_scrape_to_supabase.py --file agents/live_results/<domain>/scrape_result.json --dry-run